spack/spack/lib/spack/docs/packaging_guide.rst

       $ spack create --name cmake  http://www.cmake.org/files/v2.8/cmake-2.8.12.1.tar.gz

-   If it fails entirely, you can get minimal boilerplate by using :ref:`spack-edit-f`, or you can manually create a directory and ``package.py`` file for the package in ``var/spack/repos/builtin/packages``.
+   If it fails entirely, you can get minimal boilerplate by using :ref:`spack edit --force <spack-edit-f>`, or you can manually create a directory and ``package.py`` file for the package in ``var/spack/repos/builtin/packages``.

 .. note::

    Spack can fetch packages from source code repositories, but, ``spack create`` will *not* currently create a boilerplate package from a repository URL.
-You will need to use :ref:`spack-edit-f` and manually edit the ``version()`` directives to fetch from a repo.
+You will need to use :ref:`spack edit --force <spack-edit-f>` and manually edit the ``version()`` directives to fetch from a repo.
 See :ref:`vcs-fetch` for details.